jinun20th/Keyboard-Store/README.md

 # Keyboard-Store using Laravel framework

+This is a Ecommerce app that the product is about keyboard with admin section. <br>

 ## Features
 -   Fully functional E-commerce website front-end and back-end built from scratch.
 -   Using laravel voyager as an admin panel for the site.